Munchkin cat

-The Munchkin, also known as Sausage Cat is a breed of cat characterized by its very short legs, which are caused by genetic mutation.
+The Munchkin is a breed of cat characterized by its very short legs, which are caused by a genetic mutation.
 Compared to many other cat breeds, it is a relatively new breed, documented since 1940s and officially recognized in 1991.
-The Munchkin is considered to be the original breed of dwarf cat.
+The Munchkin is considered to be the original breed of dwarf cat, the breeding of which is prohibited in several countries and states, due to the animal's welfare concerns.

-Much controversy erupted over the breed when it was recognized by The International Cat Association (TICA) in 1997 with critics voicing concerns over potential health and mobility issues.
-Many pedigree cat associations around the world have refused to recognize the Munchkin cat due to the welfare of the breed and severity of the health issues, including the Governing Council of the Cat Fancy (GCCF).
+Much controversy erupted over the breed when it was recognized by The International Cat Association (TICA) in 1997 with critics voicing concerns over health and mobility issues.
+Many pedigree cat associations around the world have refused to recognize the Munchkin cat due to the welfare of the breed, including the Governing Council of the Cat Fancy (GCCF).
+Breeding of Munchkin cats is prohibited by law in several countries due to these genetic health concerns.
+The Fédération Internationale Féline prohibits breeds based on dwarfism, and specifically mentions the Munchkin as an example of unacceptable manipulation of "genetic disease".

-The name "munchkin" derives from writer L. Frank Baum's diminutive inhabitants of Munchkin Country, originating in the 1900 novel, The Wonderful Wizard of Oz.
+The name derives from writer L. Frank Baum's diminutive inhabitants of Munchkin Country, originating in the 1900 novel, The Wonderful Wizard of Oz.

 History

 Breed creation

 Short-legged cats have been documented a number of times around the world since the 1940s.
 A British veterinary report in 1944 noted four generations of short-legged cats which were similar to normal cats except for the length of the legs.
 This line disappeared during the Second World War but other short-legged cats were spotted in Russia during 1956 and the United States in the 1970s.

 In 1983, Sandra Hochenedel, a music teacher in Rayville, Louisiana, found two pregnant cats who had been chased under a truck by a dog.
 She kept one of the cats and named her Blackberry and half of her kittens were born short-legged.
 Hochenedel gave a short-legged male kitten from one of Blackberry's litters to a friend, Kay LaFrance of Monroe, Louisiana, and she named the kitten Toulouse.
 It is from Blackberry and Toulouse's litter that today's Munchkin breed is descended.